Overview

 Configure Postman variables

 The next thing we'll do is configure two variables.
 It's best practice in Postman to store credentials and other sensitive data in variables.
 Near the top you will see the Environment dropdown, and a preview 'eye' icon.
-Click this, create a new envionment if necessary (or use global variables if you prefer), and then choose Edit to define two variables for clientId and clientSecret.
+Click this, create a new environment if necessary (or use global variables if you prefer), and then choose Edit to define two variables for clientId and clientSecret.

 Close the Manage environments dialog, and go back to your new request.